chrisbreiding/zunder/README.md

 $ gulp build
 ```

-* compiles JavaScript (ES2015 and JSX) and Stylus files
+* compiles JavaScript (ES2015 and JSX) and SCSS files
 * minifies the generated JS and CSS
 * adds a cache-buster to the generated JS and CSS files based on their contents
 * if you place static assets in a root directory named `static`, they will be copied to the root of the app